StarStrider23/Financial-Volatility-Risk-Forecasting/README.md

 ## Volatility Forecasting

-The forecasting period covered 2021–2026.
+The test period lasted from 2000 to 2020 while the forecasting period covered 2021–2026.
 Seven models were evaluated:

 * Historical average volatility (`historical_average`)
 * Persistence model (`persistence`)